Aquafina-water-bottle/jp-mining-note/docs/docs/building.md

-Additionally, if you want to use bleeding edge features (the absolute latest features, which are potentially riddled with bugs), you must build and install the note from the `master` branch.
+Additionally, if you want to use bleeding edge features (the absolute latest features, which are potentially riddled with bugs), you must build and install the note from the `dev` branch.
 More info about this is shown later.